rnewson/couchdb-lucene/README.md

 #### The Analyzer Option

 Lucene has numerous ways of converting free-form text into tokens, these classes are called Analyzer's.
 By default, the StandardAnalyzer is used which lower-cases all text, drops common English words ("the", "and", and so on), among other things.
-This processing might not always suit you, so you can choose from several others by setting the "analyzer" field to one of the following values;
+This processing might not always suit you, so you can choose from several others by setting the "analyzer" field to one of the following values:

 - brazilian
 - chinese